conan-io/docs/reference/commands.rst

 Installs the requirements specified in a ``conanfile.py`` or ``conanfile.txt``.
 It can also be used to install a concrete recipe/package specified by the ``reference`` parameter.
-If the recipe is not found in the local cache it will retrieve the recipe from the remotes sequentially.
+If the recipe is not found in the local cache it will retrieve the recipe from a remote, looking for it sequentially in the available configured remotes.
-When the recipe has been downloaded it will try to download a binary package matching the specified settings.
+When the recipe has been downloaded it will try to download a binary package matching the specified settings, only from the remote from which the recipe was retrieved.
 If no binary package is found you can build the package from sources using the ``--build`` option.